-At Refresh Recovery, we provide a safe and inspiring place to begin a journey where alcohol can be set aside and decipher someone’s true focus, objectives and behaviors.
+At Refresh Recovery alcohol rehab in San Diego, we provide a safe and inspiring place to begin a journey where alcohol can be set aside and decipher someone’s proper focus, objectives, and behaviors.

-During the COVID-19 pandemic, alcohol has been promoted through social media channels and its availability has increased in many countries due to easier access to home delivery and online marketing.
-The people most likely to increase their alcohol consumption were already drinking too much before the pandemic.
-The SarsCov-2 virus only made it worse.
-In addition, bars and nightclubs and other places which sell alcoholic drinks are attracting crowds who neither practice social distancing nor wear face masks.
+During the COVID-19 pandemic, alcohol has been promoted through social media channels, and its availability has increased in many countries due to more accessible access to home delivery and online marketing.
+In addition, bars, nightclubs, and other places which sell alcoholic drinks are attracting crowds who neither practice social distancing nor wear face masks.
+The most likely to increase their alcohol consumption already drank too much before the pandemic.
+The SARS-CoV-2 virus only made it worse.

 Alcoholism vs. Alcohol Abuse

-There are important differences between alcoholism and alcohol abuse.
+There are essential differences between alcoholism and alcohol abuse.

-If there are significant and recurrent bad outcomes in the way you drink, you might be abusing alcohol.
-Maybe you have problems problems with the law, with your family or romantic partners, or trouble holding down a job because of your drinking habits.
+If there are significant and recurrent bad outcomes in drinking, you might be abusing alcohol.
+You may have problems with the law, your family or romantic partners, or trouble working because of your drinking habits.

 Connection between alcohol abuse and alcoholism